rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 about providing presenters with accessibility guidelines.

-Presenters who are aware of describing all the elements of their slides often slow down their talks in a way that benefits people with many kinds of disabilities. x
+Presenters who are aware of describing all the elements of their slides often slow down their talks in a way that benefits people with many kinds of disabilities.